-D Schedule #4-Program Requirements art 2: Statutory Requirements Requirement Description - Federal Statutory Requirements Primary Component Where Described 18 If the LEA/campus selects to implement the turnaround model , the campus may implement the following federal requirements. a.
-Any of the required and permissible activities under the transformation model; or b.
-A new school model (e.g., themed, dual language academy).
-Program Assurances 19 If the LEA/campus selects to implement the school closure model, the campus must implement the following requirement. a.
-Enroll the students who attended that school in other schools in the LEA that are higher achieving within reasonable proximity to the closed school and may include, but are not limited to, charter schools or new schools for which achievement data are not yet available. b.
-A grant for school closure is a one-year grant without the possibility of continued funding.
-Program Assurances 20 If the LEA/campus selects to implement the restart model , the campus must implement the following federal requirements. a.
+For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY on this page have been confirmed with 031-901 Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
+Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements Part 2: Statutory Requirements Primary Component Where Requirement Description - Federal Statutory Requirements Described If the LEA/campus selects to implement the turnaround model, the campus Program Assurances may implement the following federal requirements.
+18 a.
+Any of the required and permissible activities under the transformation model: or A new school model (e.g., themed, dual language academy).
+If the LEA/campus selects to implement the school closure model, the campus Program Assurances must implement the following requirement. a.
+Enroll the students who attended that school in other schools in the LEA that are higher achieving within reasonable proximity to the closed 19 school and may include, but are not limited to, charter schools or new schools for which achievement data are not yet available. b.
+A grant for school closure is a one-year grant without the possibility of continued funding, If the LEA/campus selects to implement the restart model, the campus must Program Assurances implement the following federal requirements. a.
 Convert or close and reopen the school under a charter school operator, a charter management organization (CMO), or an education management organization (EMO) that has been selected through a rigorous review process.
-A CMO is a non-profit organization that operates or manages charter schools by centralizing or sharing certain functions and resources among schools.
-An EMO is a for-profit or non-profit organization that provides "whole-school operation" services to an LEA. b.
+A CMO is a non-profit organization that 20 operates or manages charter schools by centralizing or sharing certain functions and resources among schools.
+An EMO is a for-profit or nonprofit organization that provides "whole-school operation" services to an LEA. b.
 Enroll, within the grades it serves, any former student who wishes to attend the school.
-Program Assurances 21 If the LEA/campus selects to implement the transformation model, the campus must implement the following federal requirements.
-1. Develop and increase teacher and school leader effectiveness.
-(A) Replace the principal who led the school prior to commencement of the transformation model; (B) Use rigorous, transparent, and equitable evaluation systems for teachers and principals that (1) Take into account data on student growth as a significant factor as well as other factors such as multiple observation-based assessments of performance and ongoing collections of professional practice reflective of student achievement and increased high school graduation rates; and (2) Are designed and developed with teacher and principal involvement; (C) Identify and reward school leaders, teachers, and other staff who, in implementing this model, have increased student achievement and high school graduation rates and identify and remove those who, after ample opportunities have been provided for them to improve their professional practice, have not done so; (D) Provide staff ongoing, high-quality, job-embedded professional development (e.g., regarding subject-specific pedagogy, instruction that reflects a deeper understanding of the community served by the school, or differentiated instruction) that is aligned with the school's comprehensive instructional program and Program Assurances
+If the LEA/campus selects to implement the transformation model, the campus Program Assurances must implement the following federal requirements.
+Develop and increase teacher and school leader effectiveness.
+(A) Replace the principal who led the school prior to commencement of the transformation model; (B) Use rigorous, transparent, and equitable evaluation systems for teachers and principals that --Take into account data on student growth as a significant factor as well as other factors such as multiple observation-based assessments of performance and ongoing collections of professional practice reflective of student achievement and increased high school graduation rates; and 21 (2)Are designed and developed with teacher and principal involvement; (C) Identify and reward school leaders, teachers, and other staff who, in implementing this model, have increased student achievement and high school graduation rates and identify and remove those who, after ample opportunities have been provided for them to improve their professional practice, have not done (D) Provide staff ongoing, high-quality, job-embedded professional development (e.g., regarding subject-specific pedagogy, instruction that reflects a deeper understanding of the community served by the school, or differentiated instruction) that is aligned with the school's comprehensive instructional program and